Cinnamon and Kale

 Frequently asked questions

-Can I freeze this red lentil soup?
+Can you freeze tomato and lentil soup?

 Yes, this recipe freezes brilliantly.
 I'd really recommend making a large batch of it so you have some left overs to freeze.
 When it's cool, place in a lidded freezable container, and freeze for up to 3 months.